Gold At The End Of The Rainbow: Medical Expenses and Below-Market-Rate Loans In Continuing Care Retirement Communities.

 Employees who have been misclassified as self-employed independent contractors need to know how to correct the misclassification and how to avoid paying excessive taxes.
 This paper focuses on four issues: (1) how misclassified workers may avoid paying any self-employment tax, (2) how they possibly may avoid paying the employee’s half of FICA tax as well, (3) how they may secure reclassification as employees through the help of the IRS, and (4) how they may have their earnings record updated to obtain maximum Social Security benefits after retirement despite paying neither self-employment nor FICA tax on the misclassified earnings.
 Recommendations are based on recent case law and administrative pronouncements.
 See full research article.

-How can I use my foreign tax credit carryover if I have returned to the US?
+Can I use my foreign tax credit carryover if I have returned to the US?

 Yes, if you work outside of the US occasionally.
 You may treat the proportionate income you earn during your work days in foreign countries as foreign-sourced income for purposes of the foreign tax credit.